Eight Is Not Enough… But It’s A Start!

 I’ve improved in this area too, but sometimes it feels like I’m checking the back of the camera too often.
 There’s a balance I still seek.
 Along with this, I do sometimes forget to check the exposure graph in the camera when I change the exposure time or aperture.
 For me, it usually results in under exposed photos, but not so much that the photos are unusable.
 But I do need to remember to check and adjust more frequently.

 I always shoot in continuous mode now.
 Along with that, I suggest that my models don’t freeze when I take the photos.
 If they do, I end up with five to seven photos of essentially the same shot.
 Instead I ask them to change facial expressions and move… slowly… move the head, hands, arms, legs, feet, body, and/or props if we’re using any.
 When the model complies, I get a variety of similar but different photos from each pose.
 More usable photos![Editor’s Note: I don’t use continuous mode all the time anymore as I’ve gotten better at coaching my models to give me what I’m looking for.
 Still, there are times when I will use it.]

-While I do still sometimes tend to lose track of time while I’m shooting and go overtime on shoots, I’m not fully to blame.
+While I do still sometimes lose track of time while I’m shooting and go overtime on shoots, I’m not fully to blame.
 Models sometimes ask if we should keep going or stop.
 I almost always answer, “I’ll shoot as long as you want.”
 If the model wants to keep shooting, I will.
 I always need new, fresh content for my portfolio, but more importantly, I need to keep creating new content for my Patreon page, which I revamped recently and am only using model photography as rewards.
 That said, I really should set an alarm on my phone for 10-15 minutes before the session is supposed to end to let me know that time is almost up.
 And if we are doing a multiple set shoot, I could set a countdown timer for some length of time so that we know it’s time to change outfits/looks and/or settings for the next set.

 Overall, I think I’ve made significant strides in improving my photographic skills over the past six months.
 I think my photos are much better than the photos from my first photo shoot with a model, even though I did get many very good photos from that shoot.
-That said, I know that there are still areas in which I definitely need more practice, especially directing models, suggesting poses, facial expressions, placement of hands, legs, torso, head, booty, etc., better focusing, suggesting wardrobe, looks, makeup, hairstyles, and suggesting shoot themes.
+That said, I know that there are still areas in which I definitely need more practice, especially directing [coaching] models, suggesting poses, facial expressions, placement of hands, legs, torso, head, booty, etc., better focusing, suggesting wardrobe, looks, makeup, hairstyles, and suggesting shoot themes.